 Besides exhaustion, burnout and increasing amounts of stress, what else can this strain on pathologists result in?
 Diagnostic delays and errors.
 Increased costs due to the need for outsourcing services.
 A ripple effect is created: from sample to pathologist to patient.
 The overload can have dire consequences for all.

 Digitalization: the origins of the superhero pathologist

-Now back to pondering the rise of machines.
-Nature published a survey in 2019 assessing physician perspectives on the integration of artificial intelligence into diagnostic pathology.
+Now, back to pondering the rise of machines.
+Nature published a survey in 2019 assessing physician perspectives on the integration of AI into diagnostic pathology.
 The survey found that only a small number expressed fear that AI will displace the pathologist out of their job.
 So what then, will AI enable?